sgladkoff/goldpan-ru/docs/interpretisto.md

 ### Presenter

 As a **Presenter**, you can stream your video and audio, as well as share your screen.
-You cannot see or hear other participants or access the chat.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.